10 Best Life Insurance Companies in Connecticut

 Key Terms

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in Connecticut is approximately 78.4 years which is just under the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Connecticut have been heart disease, cancer, and Covid-19.
-The homicide rate in Connecticut is about 4.6 homicides per 100,000 inhabitants, which is lower than the national average of 7.5.
+The homicide rate in Connecticut is about 4.6 homicides per 100,000 residents, which is lower than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Connecticut, the 90th percentile earnings is currently $82,760.
 The median earnings in the state is approximately $48,720.
 Most financial advisors recommend acquiring a life insurance policy that covers your loved ones for between 10X and 20X your annual income.
-In Connecticut, this amounts to around $827,600 – $1,655,200 dollars for most individuals.
+In Connecticut, this amounts to around $827,600 – $1,655,200 for most individuals.

 Show Me Life Insurance Companies